Foundations of geometric approximate group theory: External and internal QI type

 \section{External and internal QI type}

-For finitely generated groups $\Gamma$, the canonical coarse class $[\Gamma]_c$ contains a canonical QI type $[\Gamma]$ which is represented e.g.\ by any Cayley graph of $\Gamma$.
-The fact that a countable group $\Gamma$ is finitely generated can be characterized in many different ways, see Corollary \ref{FinGenGroup}.
-These different characterizations give rise to inequivalent definitions of finite generation for countable approximate groups and, consequently, different QI types.
+For a finitely-generated group $\Gamma$ the canonical coarse class $[\Gamma]_c$ contains a canonical QI type $[\Gamma]$ which is represented, for example, by any Cayley graph of $\Gamma$.
+As mentioned before, there is more than one way to define finitely-generated approximate groups\footnote{This corresponds to the fact that there are many different characterizations of finitely-generated groups, cf.\ Corollary \ref{FinGenGroup}} and there are several possible QI types for such approximate groups that one may want to consider.